Netflix review: Still one of the best streaming services, but more expensive than ever

 Netflix review: Bottom line

-While we may pull a Ross and go "on a break" from Netflix now and again, it's one of our top best streaming services for a reason: it always pulls you back in.
-Sure, you might be upset be a price hike today, or a canceled show from last year, but Netflix knows you'll come crawling back.
+While we may pull a Ross and go "on a break" from Netflix now and again, it's one of our top streaming services for a reason: it always pulls you back in.
+Sure, you might be upset by a price hike today, a password-sharing crackdown tomorrow or a canceled show from last year, but Netflix knows you'll come crawling back.

 Henry T. Casey